benevbright/react-native-toast-banner/README.md

 } from 'react-native-toast-banner';

 const MyScreen = () => {
-  /* you can also use HoC, 'withToastBannerToggler' */ const { showBanner } = useToastBannerToggler();
+  /* If you don't want hooks, there is also HOC 'withToastBannerToggler' */ const { showBanner } = useToastBannerToggler();

   const onPress = () => {